— — —

 CRAFTS & TEXTILES

 I love to make things and when I’m not making things, I’m thinking about making things, concocting the next project!
-In particular I sew, but I also carve a mean stamp, wield a glue stick or gun quite deftly and adore the myriad of textures available in paper – the possibility in a bolt of fabric, a sheet of paper, a skein of yarn, that’s what makes me hum.
+In particular I sew, but I also carve a mean rubber stamp, wield both glue stick and gun quite deftly and adore the myriad of textures available in paper, the possibility in a bolt of fabric, a sheet of paper, a skein of yarn.
+That’s what makes me hum.

 At the moment Pocket Alchemy is focused on the creation of a regular line of burping clothes, receiving blankets, quilts and play mats for babies.